62937/Anhalytics/CareerService_Project/README.md

 You need to propose 3 questions and create the script for them.
 Your stored procedures need to return both records as well as a customized message.
 Make sure to incorporate the appropriate checks as needed.

 > [!NOTE]
 > Our team chose Career Service and prepared phase 1 and phase 2 together.
-For phase 3, my proposed question together with my SQL script is Question #3.
+For phase 3, my proposed question with my SQL script is Question #3 on the report.